Barbara Ann: The Beach Boys version

-Cash Box said the Beach Boys apply a "distinctive, easy-going style complete with plenty harmony and counterpoint portions."
+Cash Box said the Beach Boys apply a "distinctive, easy-going style complete with plenty harmony and counterpoint portions".
+Record World called it a "sweet Beach Boy tribute" to "that certain girl".

-Variations of the Beach Boys' recording have seen release.
+Variations of the Beach Boys' version of the song have been released.
 A version without the party sound effects can be found on the Hawthorne, CA album.
 The group sang the song as an encore on their Live in London album.
-As a solo artist, Brian has a rendition on his live album Live at the Roxy Theatre, and in 2001, performed it himself, with the ensemble, on An All-Star Tribute to Brian Wilson.
+As a solo artist, Brian has a rendition on his live album Live at the Roxy Theatre, and in 2001 performed it himself, with the ensemble, on An All-Star Tribute to Brian Wilson.

 In 1987, the group re-recorded the song as "Here Come the Cubs" with re-written lyrics about the Chicago Cubs.
 It became the team's official theme that year, replacing "Go, Cubs, Go".